azhuge233/GOGGiveawayNotifier/README.md

 Fill your telegram bot token and chat ID in config.json first.

-Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only Telegram, Bark and Email varaibles are available for this project.
+Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only notify varaibles are available for this project.

 ## My Free Games Collection